denodrivers/postgres/docs/README.md

   port: 5432,
 }, POOL_CONNECTIONS);

-async function runQuery (query: string) {
+async function runQuery(query: string) {
   const client: PoolClient = await dbPool.connect();
   const dbResult = await client.query(query);
   client.release();
-  return dbResult
+  return dbResult;
 }

 await runQuery("SELECT * FROM users;");
 await runQuery("SELECT * FROM users WHERE id = '1';");
 ```

-This improves performance, as creating a whole new connection for each query can be an expensive operation.
+This improves performance, as creating a whole new connection for each query can
-With pools, you can keep the connections open to be re-used when requested (`const client = dbPool.connect()`).
-So one of the active connections will be used instead  of creating a new one.
+be an expensive operation.
+With pools, you can keep the connections open to be
+re-used when requested (`const client = dbPool.connect()`).
+So one of the active
+connections will be used instead of creating a new one.

-The number of pools is up to you, but I feel a pool of 20 is good for small applications.
-Though remember this can differ based on how active your application is.
+The number of pools is up to you, but I feel a pool of 20 is good for small
+applications.
+Though remember this can differ based on how active your
+application is.
 Increase or decrease where necessary.

 ## API

-`deno-postgres` follows `node-postgres` API to make transition for Node devs as easy as possible.
+`deno-postgres` follows `node-postgres` API to make transition for Node devs as
+easy as possible.

 ### Connecting to DB